Anas-hessein/tabyslap-extension/README.md

-"# Slaps you with a roast when you open too many tabs."
+# Slaps you with a roast when you open too many tabs.